LastMileNow/lastmilenow.github.io/aboutme.md

 We believe that everyone should have access to the same opportunities.
 We are committed to use technologies such as AI, chatbot and text messages to provide a platform for services in areas such as healthcare, education, and employment.
 We are currently working on our first pilot program in the Fairfield County area.

-our volunteers to learn about the challenges of poverty and to develop their leadership skills.

 ## Our Team